From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: The Set of Equilibria

 \subsection{Equilibria and Graph Automorphisms}

 As shown by Example~\ref{ex:asymmetric_II}, asymmetric graphs can support positive-dimensional sets of equilibria: graph symmetry is not the cause of continuum of equilibria.
-Rather, Example~\ref{ex:sine_complete} and Example~\ref{ex:skew_book} suggest that graph symmetry can be the cause of singularities in the set of equilibria.
+Rather, Example~\ref{ex:sine_complete} suggests that graph symmetry can cause of singularities in the set of equilibria.

 Let~$\aut(G)$ denote the automorphism group of the graph~$G$.
 Recall that the elements~$\sigma \in \aut(G)$ are the bijections~$\sigma: V\to V$ preserving adjacency.
 The group~$\aut(G)$ acts naturally on the vector space~$\vertexspace$ by permuting coordinates as